tiptapinc/zerog/README.rst

             self.set_status(200)
             self.finish()

-See examples_ folder for examples of the Geyser system.
+See examples_ folder for examples of the ZeroG system.

 Glossary